 Primary liver cancers originate in the liver, rather than spreading to the liver from another part of the body.
 Hepatocellular cancer (HCC) is the most common type of primary liver cancer, accounting for about 90 percent of cases.
 It forms in hepatocytes, the main cells of the liver.

 A minimally-invasive procedure called transarterial embolization (TAE) may be considered in cases where surgery is not an option.
-In TAE, an interventional radiologist injects tiny particles into a catheter (small plastic tube) that has been placed into the hepatic artery, the main source of blood for most liver tumors.
+In TAE, an interventional radiologist injects tiny particles made of gelatin sponges or beads into a catheter (small plastic tube) that has been placed into the hepatic artery, the main source of blood for most liver tumors.
 This kills tumors by blocking their blood supply.

 Treating primary liver cancer with TAE or TACE may allow for future surgery or transplant.